City Girl (song): Release and reception

-"City Girl" was among the material that earned Shields nominations for a British Academy of Film and Television Arts (BAFTA) award for Best Film Music, an Irish Film and Television Academy (IFTA) award for Best Music in a Film, and an Online Film Critics Society award for Best Original Score in 2003.
+"City Girl" was among the material that earned Shields nominations for a British Academy of Film and Television Arts (BAFTA) Award for Best Film Musicat the 57th British Academy Film Awards, an Irish Film and Television Academy (IFTA) Award for Best Music in a Film at the 2nd Irish Film & Television Awards, and an Online Film Critics Society Award for Best Original Score at the Online Film Critics Society Awards 2003.

 Track listings

 Personnel

 All personnel credits adapted from Lost in Translation: Original Soundtrack's liner notes.